ff6f8d68/paradox.os-betas/README.md

 # paradox.os-betas

-beta-pool for paradox.os PC
+This is the beta-pool for paradox.os PC

-this is closed-beta
+This is closed-beta

-if you want to join: https://discord.gg/KNjPquSvYH
+If you want to join the beta: https://discord.gg/KNjPquSvYH